department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 * **Be thoughtful about the number of steps.** A process list should include between three and ten steps to prevent it from getting too unwieldy or confusing.
 * **Do not stack.** Only one instance of this component should appear on a page.
 * **Do not mash up this component with other components.** This component should not be combined with an Accordion acting as the header for a step in the process.
-Content should be edited to fit the step, providing key information, and be visible by default.
+Content should be edited to fit the step, provide key information, and be visible by default.

 ### Placement